jekyllrb-ko/jekyllrb-ko.github.io/_docs/pagination.md

 <!--
   <h5>Pagination only works within HTML files</h5>
   <p>
-    Pagination does not work from within Markdown or Textile files from your Jekyll site.
+    Pagination does not work from within Markdown files from your Jekyll site.
 Pagination works when called from within the HTML file, named <code>index.html</code>, which optionally may reside in and produce pagination from within a subdirectory, via the